Read the Docs tutorial

 Here you have some resources to continue learning about documentation and Read the Docs:

-You can learn more about the functionality of the platform by going over our Read the Docs features page.
+You can learn more about the functionality of the platform by going over our features page.

-Whether you are a documentation author, a project administrator, a developer, or a designer, you can follow our how-to guides that cover specific tasks, available under Guides.
+Whether you are a documentation author, a project administrator, a developer, or a designer, you can follow our how-to guides that cover specific tasks, available under How-to guides A-Z.